 Say you’re starting a new online shopping site, and you imported thousands of products.
-Now you need to tag and categorize them, a job which seems tedious and will take many hours of work.
+Now you need to tag and categorize them, a job that seems tedious and will take many hours of work.

 In crowdsourcing, you can outsource the task to not only a small group of person, but also tens of thousands of people.
-That’s the genuine advantage of the crowdsourcing, bringing in mass intelligence to solve problems of all kinds at affordable prices.
+That’s the genuine advantage of crowdsourcing, bringing in mass intelligence to solve problems of all kinds at affordable prices.

-History of crowdsourcing
+History of Crowdsourcing

-The term “crowdsourcing” was coined by Jeff Howe back in 2006, in a Wired article which described a new way of sourcing people who are willing to help or work on a project.
+The term “crowdsourcing” was coined by Jeff Howe back in 2006 in a Wired article, which described a new way of sourcing people who are willing to help or work on a project.
 Enough people with sufficient time can transform into a lot of available workforces.

 For instance, a video game’s beta invitation is a form of crowdsourcing, where a developer releases a beta version of the game to the public for testing.
-This has been going on in the software world for years, where certain software are tested by crowdsourcing companies, while others are tested publicly.
+This has been going on in the software world for years, where specific software is tested by crowdsourcing companies, while others are tested publicly.